sbrito2/exception-handler-examples/README.md

 # Exception Handler + Notification Pattern

-**Examples:** This repository contains examples of how apply the Exception Handler + Notification Pattern in:
+**Examples:** this repository contains examples of how apply the Exception Handler + Notification Pattern in:

 	- .net C#
 	- Java